markusoliverannuk/pd-challenge/README.md

 Hello! :)
 I want to take a moment of your time to explain how this application works and how the whole infrastructure is built.
-I've divided this into 3 main sectors
+I've divided this into 3 main sectors, Infrastructure, EC2 Startup scripts & Application code.

+I'll try to move from the outermost layer all the way to the logic of our application.

 ## 1. Infrastructure